eklatzer/exercism-mentoring-request-notifier/README.md

             Defines the path to the cache.json (default "cache.json") -config string
-            Defines the path to the config (default "config.json")
+            Defines the path to the config (default "config.json") -v      bool
+            Defines if the version of the current binary should be printed and then exited (default false)
 ````

 ## Docker